mirkosprojects/socialmedia-bot/README.md

   cd socialmedia-bot
   pip install -r requirements.txt
   ````
-  For more information about the dependencies see [requirements.txt](https://github.com/mirkosprojects/socialmedia-bot/blob/main/requirements.txt)
+  For more information about the dependencies see [requirements][requirements]

 ### Creating a Facebook Business Account